rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

     -   Carnap, R. (1932).
 [On protocol sentences](http://www.ualberta.ca/~francisp/NewPhil448/Carnap1932ProtocolSentences.pdf). [^Carnap1932b]
     -   Schlick, M. (1933).
 Positivism and realism. [^Schlick1933]
 -   Blumberg, A.E. & Feigl, H. (1930).
 Logical positivism: A new movement in European philosophy. [^Blumberg1931]
+    -   First survey of logical positivism published in English?
 -   A.J.
 Ayer (1910-1989)
     -   Ayer, A.J.
 (1936). *Language, Truth, and Logic*. [^Ayer1936]
     -   Helped the spread of positivism in British academia.